DANS-KNAW/dans-dataverse-scala-lib/docs/index.md

 Library with classes and functions for interacting with the Dataverse API.

+**DEPRECATED: we are migrating our projects to https://github.com/DANS-KNAW/dans-dataverse-client-lib**.

 DESCRIPTION
 -----------
 Dataverse is an open source web application to share, preserve, cite, explore, and analyze research data.